gravitystorm/openstreetmap-carto/INSTALL.md

 If you aren't using TileMill, you can compile the CartoCSS stylesheets into Mapnik XML using the command-line `carto` command.

 * [carto](https://github.com/mapbox/carto) >= 0.9.5 (we're using instances with cascading rules and min/max zoom properties)
 * [mapnik](https://github.com/mapnik/mapnik/wiki/Mapnik-Installation) >= 2.1.0.
-Mapnik 3.0.0 support is not yet complete.
+Mapnik 3.0 is supported, but not required.

 ---